ARGANS/training-raster-clipper/TUTORIAL.md

 Please note that the mapping should only contain strictly positive integers, as `0` cells will be treated as "empty".

 The goal is to obtain a raster mask that will be later used to extract the reflectance data of pixels overlapping the classified polygons.
 This data can then be fed to a machine learning model to classify the rest of the pixels of the original Sentinel-2 data.
-The reflectance will be the "samples", and the classes the "features".
+The reflectances will be the "samples", and the classes the "features".
 Trained with a few samples, we want the model to be able to assign a "feature" to every pixel of the original Sentinel-2 image.

 #### Overview